Last updated on March 19, 2026

 #3. cEDH Decks Have a More Advantageous Land Base

-EDH decks usually contain more basic lands and lands that tap for two or more colors, but they may come in tapped instead of untapped. cEDH decks have different types of lands like shock lands and fetch lands that make the build more advantageous to win faster than EDH ones.
+EDH decks usually contain more basic lands and lands that tap for two or more colors, and they may come in tapped instead of untapped. cEDH decks have lands like shock lands and fetch lands that compromise very little to gain flexibility and make mana available faster than EDH ones.

-Rather than lands that come in tapped like Frost Marsh and Arctic Flats, cEDH decks contain fetch lands like Flooded Strand and Wooded Foothills.
+Rather than lands that come in tapped like Frost Marsh and Arctic Flats, cEDH decks contain fetch lands like Flooded Strand and Wooded Foothills, and the original dual lands.
 The difference between the lands that come in tapped and the fetch lands are that you don’t have to wait a full turn cycle to gain access to that mana with the fetch lands.

 Fetch lands in cEDH along with pain lands are a more advantageous land base than utilizing those lands that come in tapped.
-The highest-powered lands like Ancient Tomb, Polluted Delta, and Prismatic Vista are popularly in cEDH decks while Undergrowth Stadium, Mount Doom, and other budget lands are more in EDH deck.
+The highest-powered lands like Ancient Tomb, Polluted Delta, and Prismatic Vista are popular in cEDH decks while Undergrowth Stadium, Mount Doom, and other budget lands appear more in EDH decks.

 #4. cEDH is More Fast-Paced Than EDH

-EDH players are looking more to have fun and see how their decks play out against other players with winning as the next goal behind that.
+EDH players look more to have fun and see how their decks play out against other players with winning as the next goal behind that.
 Not cEDH players!
-They’re more focused on winning the game than having fun with it.
-This is why they aren’t afraid to spend the money necessary to get Magic’s highest-powered spells to be the most formidable at the table.
+Their fun is in going for the win first and foremost.
+This is why they aren’t afraid to spend the money necessary to get Magic’s highest-powered instants and sorceries and there's no such thing as winning too fast.

 Should You Choose cEDH or EDH?

-Whether EDH or cEDH is what you play, it follows the same rules and ban list. cEDH is more fast-paced with faster win conditions than EDH.
+Whether you choose EDH or cEDH should speak to how you want to play.
+Both follow the same rules and ban list. cEDH is more fast-paced with faster win conditions than EDH.
 On the other hand, EDH allows players to have more fun at the play table with winning as the secondary goal.
 If you're still deciding, maybe try duel commander to help you decide what you enjoy the most about playing Commander.

 Wrap Up